kakakul/AAAHogEx/README.md

 When the AI builds a second station inside a town that already has a station, it now creates a short feeder service connecting the two stops within the town.
 This allows cargo and passengers to move between stations in the same town before being forwarded on longer-distance routes.

 ## Freight Cargo Handling
+**Spine and Branch**
-**Freight industries are connected into growing rail networks** HogNet can build freight routes as part of its wider network strategy.
-It starts with a strong rail connection between a producing industry and an accepting industry, then expands from that line by adding new branches to nearby compatible producers.
+The AI starts with a strong rail connection between a producing industry and an accepting industry, then expands from that line by adding new branches to nearby compatible producers.
 Instead of creating many isolated point-to-point freight lines, freight service grows outward from shared rail infrastructure, including a shared main line.
+Though once branches are exhausted, a new spine will be built.

 **Road feeders collect nearby cargo**
-If smaller or nearby industries can provide cargo accepted by the active freight destination, HogNet can add road feeder routes into the freight rail station.
+If smaller or nearby industries can provide cargo accepted by the active freight destination, the AI can add road feeder routes into the freight rail station.
 These feeders help pull more cargo into the rail network without requiring every industry to get its own long-distance railway immediately.

 ## Other Changes
 **Vehicle Buy/Sell Logic**